 For dancers interested in career counseling and guidance:

-- An active dancer must currently be working professionally (or withing the last 12 months) in the performing arts and/or entertainment industry OR
+- Active Dancers: must currently be working professionally (or within the last 12 months) in the performing arts and/or entertainment industry

-- Currently be enrolled in a competitive dance/training/education program and intend to derive income as a professional dancer OR
+- Pre-professional Dancers: must be currently enrolled in a competitive dance/training/education program and intend to derive income as a professional dancer

-For dancers interested in a scholarship or grant:
+For dancers interested in educational grants and scholarships:

 For Assistance, Please Contact:

 We provide assistance nationally.
 For more information and an application, please contact our regional office closest to you to talk to a career counselor regarding eligibility criteria and your education and training goals.

 Patch Schwadron, Senior Career Counselor